tanmayeepatra/homepage/index.md

 ## About Me

-I am a Ph.D. student at NIT Rourkela...
+I am a Ph.D. student at National Institute of Technology, Rourkela...

 ## Education